Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

  - **Increment score**

-Then I figured out how to increment the score of the game, depending on the location of the note in the drop zone when it was pressed.
-I added the variable _score_ and if the note is perfectly in the drop zone then the score increases by 100, if only marginally inside, then the score increases by 50.
+Then I figured out how to increment the score of the game, depending on the location of the note in the play zone when it was pressed.
+I added the variable _score_ and if the note is perfectly in the play zone then the score increases by 100, if only marginally inside, then the score increases by 50.

 Here I also added the variable _colour_, so that when the note has been played a translucent ellipse comes over it, ie. this is from the variable _colour_ become true.